nguyensjsu/sp19-281-whales/TeamHackathonProjectJournal.md

 #### WOW factor ideas log!

 The plan is to eventually implement a couple of the following:
-1. protobuff
-2. grpc
+1. grpc / Protobuf for marshalling instead of JSON
-3. Autodeployment
+2. Autodeployment using Jenkins
-4. VPC peering
+3. VPC peering

 #### Day 1 [04/10/2019]
 **Attendees:** Greeshma, Manjunatha, Prathamesh, Saliha